 Here's the fortress church of Valea Viilor, "vineyard village," 30 miles north of Sibiu and fortified about 1500.
 The slender tower on the west has bells.
 The more massive east tower is for village defense first, second, and third.

-The narrow end of the choir tower.
+The narrow end of the fortress tower.

 The bell tower.

 The encircling wall's storerooms were demolished in the 1960s, but the wall-walk was restored.

 The church interior is simple, except for the altar, added about 1779 by a craftsman from Sighisoara.